samuel-kuhn/HSLU_CyberWars/README.md

 ## Flags

 - stored in .bash_aliases in harald home folder as a alias
-- stored in the employees.db in the docker container (not in harald home folder)
+- stored in the employees.db in the docker container
 - stored in hidden txt files in root home
 - LFI via API